 One of the key learnings of the pilot was that the 250ml pack size was too big for some of the younger kids.
 We worked with the schools in the pilot to select the new size pack and created a special 200ml milk pack just for our schools.

 Our schools are asked to Drink it dry, fold it flat and send it back!
 Students fold the milk packs down in a special origami- like way so our Anchor Milk teams can collect lots of milk packs each time they visit the school.
 These are placed in clearly marked recycling bins ready for the Anchor Milkman to pick up.

-There are currently no facilities in New Zealand that have the ability to recycle this type of packaging, making the facilities in Thailand the closest and most eco-efficient.
+There are currently no facilities in New Zealand that have the ability to recycle this type of packaging, making the facilities in South East Asia the closest and most eco-efficient.
 The schools and communities also benefit from these recycled products which we think is pretty great.
 To see how the empty milk packs get recycled and turned into things like roof tiles, books and paper please watch the Tetra Pak Recycling watch the Tetra Pak Recycling video.

 You can only attach three files to a contact message.